sailfish009/goodvibes/MAINTAINING.md

 Artwork
 -------

-Both the svg source files and the png files are versioned.
-To rebuild the png files, run:
+Both the SVG source files and the PNG files are versioned.
+To rebuild the PNG files, run:

-    ./scripts/rebuild-images.sh icons
+    ./scripts/rebuild-png-images.sh icons
+    ./scripts/rebuild-png-images.sh site